BETWEEN BIOACOUSTICS AND MUSIC

 There are many examples of animal sounds or vibration signals mentioned in this paper and presented in the form of oscillograms and sonograms.
 To get a better idea about these communication we present here the following examples of the animal sound and vibration signals.

-Our example will be the bug Tritomegas bicolor
+Our example will be the bug from the family Cydnidae, Tritomegas bicolor info and photos-2

 By stridulation it produces short irregularly repeated signals, when touched, attacked or disturbed in another way.
-The signal is called disturbance call (sound sample: bicolorM1.au )
+The signal is called disturbance call - sound sample:

 MS-2